muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 * Any value of any of the .NET structure types (which are not *CLS-compliant*) `System.UInt16`, `System.UInt32`, `System.UInt64`.

+Note that the type `System.Numerics.BigInteger` is only part of .NET starting with .NET Framework version 4.0 (2010), so that represents the minimum required to support MUON for the general case of unlimited size numbers.

 ## Fraction

 A **Fraction** artifact is any of the following: